montagejs/montagejs.org/docs/theme-matte-components.md

 InputRange | Provides slider functionality.
 InputText | Provides functionality for a single-line text field.
 List |
-LoadingPanel |
-Loading | Display status of a determinate or indeterminate process Popup |
+LoadingPanel | Displays status of a determinate or indeterminate process.
+Loading | Shows loading in progress indicator.
+Popup | (Deprecated in favor of the new Overlay component.)
 Progress | Provides progress bar functionality.
 RadioButton | Provides radio button functionality.
 RichTextEditor | Provides functioanlity for text entry and styling.
 ScrollBars | Provides scrollbar functionality.
-Scroller |
+Scroller | Adds scollbars if there is too much content.
 Select | Provides drop-down list functionality in Montage.
 TextArea | Provides functionality for a multiline text field.
 TextInput | Provides functionality for a singleline text field.
 TextSlider |
-ToggleButton | Provides "on/off" functionality.
+ToggleButton | Provides "on/off" button functionality.
-ToggleSwitch |
+ToggleSwitch | Provides "on/off" functionality.
-TokenField |
+TokenField | Adds text input for multiple items (e.g., tag list or to field in emails).
 VideoPlayer |